wq13552463699/3D_Printed_2_Fingers_Gripper/README.md

 	you want to don some advanced operations or do some customization, please go to "Robotic_Servos.py".

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change\
 Please make sure to update tests as appropriate.